asibic/glassalpha/site/docs/examples/adult-income-audit.md

-# Fair Hiring Audit - Adult Income Dataset
+# Target Example: Fair Hiring Audit - Adult Income Dataset

-This example demonstrates bias detection and fairness analysis for employment screening using the Adult Income (Census) dataset.
+!!! warning "Planned Feature - Not Yet Implemented"
+    This example describes the target functionality.
+The audit generation system is currently under development.

-!!! success "Phase 1 Priority"
+!!! success "Development Priority"
-    This is one of the two required example audits for Phase 1 completion.
-Must produce publication-ready PDF reports.
+    This is one of the two required example audits for initial release.
+When complete, it will produce publication-ready PDF reports demonstrating bias detection.

 ## Overview

 The Adult Income dataset contains 48,842 census records with demographic and employment information.
-This example shows how to audit ML models used in hiring decisions for protected class bias.
+This example will demonstrate how Glass Alpha audits ML models for protected class bias in hiring decisions.

+## Why This Example Matters

+- **EEOC compliance**: Directly addresses Four-Fifths Rule requirements
+- **Scale testing**: Large dataset tests performance at scale
+- **Multiple protected classes**: Race, gender, age intersectionality
+- **Real bias patterns**: Dataset exhibits known fairness challenges

 ## Dataset Details